scorixear/discord.ts-architecture/README.md

 **Yes this is a lot**.
 But this is everything done.
 There is no more configuration needed.
 - Your commands are already pushed to the Guilds
 - Your Interactions are already handled
-- exceptions are catched and logged
+- Exceptions are catched and logged
 - You have automatic reply deferring if the interaction takes too long

 ### Creating custom commands